 vi) PLMN/NG-RAN combinations for any forbidden PLMNs matching the below conditions:

-- each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the UE which is associated with the PLMN ID of the determined PLMN with disaster condition, if any, ordered based on the "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the determined PLMN with disaster condition.
+- each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the UE which is associated with the PLMN ID of the determined PLMN with disaster condition, if any, ordered based on the "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the determined PLMN with disaster condition; otherwise

-Editor's note (WI MINT, CR#0788): Whether the UE uses the "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the HPLMN when the UE does not have a stored "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the determined PLMN with disaster condition is FFS.
+- if the UE does not have a stored "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the determined PLMN with disaster condition, each PLMN in the "list of PLMN(s) to be used in disaster condition" stored in the ME which is associated with the PLMN ID of the HPLMN, if any, ordered based on the "list of PLMN(s) to be used in disaster condition" associated with the PLMN ID of the HPLMN stored in the ME.

 vii) PLMN/NG-RAN combinations for other forbidden PLMNs, in random order.

 When following the above procedure the following requirements apply: